Mary Hartman, Mary Hartman: Legacy

+According to Lasser: "People always say it’s way ahead of its time.
+I never thought it was ahead of its time.
+I always thought it was of its time."

-Of the series' influence on pop culture, Claire Barliant wrote: "For some, the 1970s [...] was a descent into chaos, a dissolution of self, but also a kind of awakening [...]
-The seventies nervous breakdown coincides with women's lib and a strengthening gay rights movement [...]
-MH2 is relevant today because it entertains but still shocks, because the social commentary and satire and bravery of the show are as fresh as ever."
+Of the series' influence on pop culture, Claire Barliant wrote: "For some, the 1970s...was a descent into chaos, a dissolution of self, but also a kind of awakening....The seventies nervous breakdown coincides with women's lib and a strengthening gay rights movement....MH2 is relevant today because it entertains but still shocks, because the social commentary and satire and bravery of the show are as fresh as ever."

 In 2000, Lasser appeared on a panel with her former MH2 cast and crew members at the Paley Center for Media in Beverly Hills for a seminar, "Mary Hartman, Mary Hartman: Reunion, Reunion".
 The panel was moderated by Steven A. Bell and recorded for the museum archives.

 In 2004 and 2007, Mary Hartman, Mary Hartman was ranked number 21 and number 26 on "TV Guides Top Cult Shows Ever."

 Forever Fernwood

 When Lasser left the show in 1977, it was followed by Forever Fernwood, which dealt with the trials and tribulations of Mary's family and friends after she had run away with police sergeant Dennis Foley, with whom she had had a lot of contact during the first season.
 Aside from Lasser, the rest of the cast remained intact even as new actors joined the cast: Shelley Fabares as Eleanor Major, who began dating Tom after Mary had left him; Judith Kahan as Eleanor's stuttering sister, Penny Major; and Randall Carver as Cathy Shumway's gangster husband, Jeffrey DeVito.
 On the last episode of the series, Penny married Tom Hartman.
 Forever Fernwood ended in 1978, after 26 weeks on the air (130 half-hour episodes).